OnkarShelarr/basic_authentication_app/README.md

 This is a basic React application that demonstrates user authentication functionalities using Firebase.

 Features
-Sign Up Page: Allows users to create a new account.
+1.Sign Up Page: Allows users to create a new account.
-Login Page: Enables users to log in with their credentials.
+2.Login Page: Enables users to log in with their credentials.
-Home Page: Displays content accessible to authenticated users.
+3.Home Page: Displays content accessible to authenticated users.
-About Page: Provides information about the application.
+4.About Page: Provides information about the application.
-Change Password: Lets users update their password.
+5.Change Password: Lets users update their password.
-Forgot Password: Helps users reset their password if forgotten.
+6.Forgot Password: Helps users reset their password if forgotten.

 Technologies Used
-React: For building the user interface.
+1.React: For building the user interface.
-Firebase: For backend services, including authentication.
+2.Firebase: For backend services, including authentication.

 Installation
 Clone the repository:
 git clone https://github.com/your-username/authentication-app.git